Raising Money for

 MRF and AMD ANNOUNCE JOINT 2016 REQUEST FOR PROPOSALS

 Our 2016 Request for Proposals is now closed.
-2016 applications are currently being reviewed.

 The Migraine Research Foundation (MRF) and the Association of Migraine Disorders (AMD) announce the opening of a joint Request for Proposals for migraine research grants.
 MRF is committed to discovering the causes, improving the treatments, and finding a cure, and AMD stimulates increased research specifically in the area of migraine disorders.
 We are looking for projects that will help sufferers by advancing our ability to understand and treat migraine.
 As a result, we provide seed money grants for transformational projects that will lead to better treatment and quality of life for sufferers of migraine and migraine disorders.